martehvi/codepub-container-workshop/03-proxy-server/README.md

 Let's re-build and see what we are working with - `docker compose up --build`

-As you probably guessed, clicking "_Get recipe_" retrives a response from the backend you allowed to keep the _8000_ port.
-We want the user to be able to choose which backend to use so lets start off by adding a button that fetches from the other backend.
+As you probably guessed, clicking "_Get recipe_" retrieves a response from the backend you allowed to keep the _8000_ port.
+We want the user to be able to choose which backend to use so let's start off by adding a button that fetches from the other backend.

 ### Task 3.1

 To add a button we need to expand the code currently placed within the `App.tsx` file within our frontend (_/applications/frontend/App.tsx_).
-How you adapt the getRecipe function (either throguht props or by creating a copy) is up to you, but we need to make it so that the two buttons fetch data from one backend each.
+How you adapt the getRecipe function (either through props or by creating a copy) is up to you, but we need to make it so that the two buttons fetch data from one backend each.

 <details>
 <summary>✅ Solution</summary>